 List all the expenses in this section here.
-You should add items invoiced but not yet paid are added to your creditors list.
+You should add items invoiced but not yet paid to your creditors' list.

 This line is an accounting adjustment and not directly used for tax calculation purposes.
 The tax authorities tell you what depreciation values you can use rather than what you have applied in your P&L. The other entry goes below fixed assets on your balance sheet to calculate the net asset figure.

-The EBIT calculation makes it easy for company results to be compared with one another as interest received is not dependant upon the company selling more products and corporation tax make the results meaningless.
+The EBIT calculation makes it easy to compare results between different companies.
+The reason for this is that interest received is not dependant upon the company selling more products.
+Corporation tax also make the results meaningless.

 This entry summarises interest and bank charges paid from your business within the accounting period.

 Tax will be the estimated amount of corporation tax on the business

 And finally, the net result is what's left.
-It's a calculation of all invoiced income less all invoiced expenses and purchases less interest and tax paid providing your overall profit or loss in the period of the accounts.
+It's a calculation of all invoiced income less all invoiced expenses and purchases less interest and tax paid.
+This result provides your overall profit or loss in the period of the accounts.